Sales Reporting: How to Leverage Tags in Your CRM

 The challenge of tag reporting

 Yet, while tags can provide a lot of detail about deals, customers, and events, they have a downside.
-They are constrained to the limitations of the CRM.
+They are constrained by the limitations of the CRM.

 For example, some of Salesforce’s tag reporting features include: